The Caber Toss at the Celtic Games in St. Augustine

 St. Augustine, FL 32084

-St. Augustine's popular annual Celtic Music and Heritage Festival will be held at Francis Field from Friday, March 8 through Sunday, March 10, 2024.
-This annual Celtic Festival, celebrating St. Patrick's Day and the sights, sounds, and tastes of the ancient peoples of Scotland, Ireland, Wales, and other parts of Europe.
+St. Augustine's popular annual Celtic Music and Heritage Festival will be held at Francis Field from Friday, March 7, through Sunday, March 9, 2025.
+In addition to a parade, the festival celebrates Scottish, Irish, and Welsh games, music, arts, and foods.

-Celtic clans from around the world come to show their ancestral pride, athletes demonstrate their strength at the Highland Games, and Celtic folk music and rock rings out throughout the weekend.
-Vendors and local downtown restaurants offer up Celtic cuisine and handmade crafts, and the world's oldest St. Patrick's Day Parade marches through the streets of the nation's oldest city.
+Celtic clans gather to show their ancestral pride, athletes demonstrate their strength at the Highland Games, and Celtic folk musicians perform on two stages.
+Vendors offer Celtic cuisine and handmade crafts, and the world's oldest St. Patrick's Parade marches through the streets of the nation's oldest city.

-Friday, March 8, 2024: Whiskey Tasting at 7 p.m. in the VIP Tent at Francis Field.
-The tasting event is $60 per person and features seven premium brands of Irish and Scotch whiskeys for visitors to sample.
-A limited number of tickets are available, and only online here.
-From 4 to 6 p.m., there will also be a free Highland Games clinic for those interested in competing.
+Friday, March 7, 2025: Whiskey Tasting at 7:00 p.m. in the VIP Tent at Francis Field.
+The tasting event is $60.00 per person and features seven premium brands of Irish and Scotch whiskeys for visitors to sample.
+A limited number of tickets can only be purchased online.
+From 4:00 to 6:00 p.m., there will also be a free Highland Games clinic for those interested in competing.

-Saturday, March 9, 2024: The St. Patrick's Day Parade will take place on Saturday at 10 a.m.
-St. Augustine's St. Patrick's Day Parade is the oldest St. Patrick's Day Parade in the world (it first happened here in 1601) and the ONLY St. Patrick's Day Parade in Northeast Florida.
-Festival gates at Francis Field open at 10 a.m. and live entertainment begins with a Bagpipe Jam at 11:15 a.m.
+Saturday, March 8, 2025: The St. Patrick's Parade will take place at 10:00 a.m. on Saturday.
+The first St. Augustine's St. Patrick's Parade happened in 1601 when residents of St. Augustine wished to honor a popular Irish Catholic priest.
+This is the only St. Patrick's Parade in Northeast Florida.
+Festival gates at Francis Field open at 10:00 a.m. and live entertainment begins with a bagpipe Jam at 11:15 a.m.

 Celtic Clans: Clans from throughout Scotland and Ireland will show off their family pride and represent their ancient heritage.
-That family's music, colors, language and stories will educate and entertain visitors.
 The Highland Games Athletes are encouraged to march in the parade on Saturday morning.
-Competition for those not marching in the parade begins at 10 a.m.
-The Highland Games continue on Sunday beginning at 10 a.m.
+Competition for those not marching in the parade begins at 10:00 a.m.
+The Highland Games continue on Sunday beginning at 10:00 a.m.

-Highland Games: This Scottish tradition dates back to the King of Scots Malcolm III who summoned contestants to a race in order to find the fastest runner in the land to serve as a royal messenger.
-2024 Highland Games events include: Open Stone Put, Braemer Stone Throw, 56-pound weight for distance, 28-pound weight for distance, caber toss, sheaf toss, and 56-pound weight for height.
-The keg carry event takes place at 1:00 p.m. on Saturday.
+Highland Games: This Scottish tradition dates back to the King of Scots Malcolm III who summoned contestants to a race to find the fastest runner in the land to serve as a royal messenger.
+2024 Highland Games events include open stone put, Braemer stone throw, 56-pound weight for distance, 28-pound weight for distance, caber toss, sheaf toss, and 56-pound weight for height.

-Music: Traditional and modern Celtic music will be performed by regional and national bands.
-Many of the headlining musicians are returning from earlier festivals, including fan favorites Dublin City Ramblers, Albannach, Syr, Seven Nations, Steel City Rovers, and Jamison3
+Music: Traditional and modern Celtic music will be performed by regional, national, and international bands.
+Many headlining musicians return yearly: fan favorites Dublin City Ramblers, Albannach, Syr, Seven Nations, and Steel City Rovers.

-Admission: General Admission is $15.00 before the festival and $20.00 at the festival gates.
+Admission: General Admission is $20.00.
 A general admission ticket is valid for either Saturday or Sunday.
-Children under 12 are free.
-Active duty and retired military with ID are free.
-Visit here to purchase tickets online.
+Children aged 12 and under are free.
+Active duty and retired military with an ID are free.

-VIP tickets include admission for both days, a free festival t-shirt, 2 free beers or wine, and separate VIP seating, bars, and bathrooms.
-Children who accompany a VIP adult are free.
-VIP tickets and $90 thereafter.
-To purchase tickets, visit here.
+VIP tickets include admission for both days, a free festival t-shirt, two free beers or wine, and separate seating, bars, and bathrooms.
+VIP tickets cost $100.00 per person.

-Where: Francis Field is located at 25 W. Castillo Drive St. Augustine, FL 32084, behind the parking garage in downtown St. Augustine.
+Where: Francis Field is located at 25 W. Castillo Drive St. Augustine, Florida 32084, behind the parking garage in downtown St. Augustine.

 Live Entertainment